Online Convex Optimization Against Adversaries with Memory and Application to Statistical Arbitrage: Introduction

 \section{Introduction}

+\squeezeup One of the most well-studied frameworks of online learning is \emph{Online Convex Optimization} (OCO).
+In this framework, an online player iteratively chooses a decision in a convex set, then a convex loss function is revealed, and the player suffers loss that is the convex function applied to the decision she chose.
+It is usually assumed that the set of loss functions is chosen arbitrarily, possibly by an all-powerful adversary.
+The performance of the online player is measured using the \emph{regret} criterion, which compares the accumulated loss of the player with the accumulated loss of the best fixed decision in hindsight.

-In numerous online learning scenarios the environment is not completely oblivious to the decision maker, and the decision maker's historical actions affect her current state and future rewards.
-We are particularly concerned in scenarios in which this historic effect is relatively short-term and simple, in contrast to state-action models in which better tailored reinforcement learning models have been devised \cite{YuMS09}.
+This notion of regret captures only \emph{memoryless adversaries} who determine the loss based on the player's current decision, and fails to cope with \emph{bounded-memory adversaries} who determine the loss based on the player's current and previous decisions.
+However, in many scenarios such as coding, compression, portfolio selection and more, the adversary is not completely memoryless and the previous decisions of the player affect her current loss.
+We are particularly concerned with scenarios in which the memory is relatively short-term and simple, in contrast to state-action models for which reinforcement learning models are more suitable \cite{puterman2009markov}.

-Thus, our focus is on online learning in which actions have short-term effects on future losses.
-This model was initially considered in the information theory community \cite{MerhavOSW06}, with an eye on applications in compression, coding and portfolio selection.
-In this work, after describing our contributions to this framework, we apply this model to finding statistical arbitrage opportunities in financial market data.

-We start by studying the framework of online learning with memory.
-Our first result is a novel algorithm for this framework that attains optimal regret bounds on the order of $O(\sqrt{T})$, where $T$ is the number of prediction iterations.
-The algorithm is also computationally efficient, and we show that its assumptions are not only sufficient, but in fact necessary for any efficient algorithm for learning with memory.
-These bounds improve \cite{MerhavOSW06}, who attains a regret bound of $O(T^{2/3})$.
-Thus, our results show that in fact the optimal regret bounds for this framework are of the same order as standard memoryless learning, and the overhead for the more complicated model is in the memory effect only.

-Next, we proceed to study our motivating problem --- constructing mean revering portfolios.
-In the literature, ``statistical arbitrage'' refers to statistical mispricing of one or more assets based on the expected value of these assets.
-One of the most common trading strategies, known as ``pairs trading'', seeks to create a mean reverting portfolio by combining two different assets (typically using both short and long sales).
-Then, by buying the combined portfolio below its mean and selling it above, one can have an expected positive profit with low risk.

-This strategy consists of three main steps: choosing the two underlying assets, then finding appropriate distribution of weights over them, and finally applying trading algorithms (which determine the buying and selling points) to maximize profit.
-In this work we focus on the first two steps with the following extensions: we allow portfolios that consist of more than two assets, and we consider an online scheme in which the distribution of weights can be updated (up to some extent).
-I.e., given a set of $n$ different assets we wish to isolate a subset of $k$ assets that has a large amount of mean reversion, and then determine a certain weight distribution over this subset.